ResearchComputing/Documentation/docs/running-jobs/interactive-jobs-new.md

 ---

 To run an interactive job on Research Computing resources, request an interactive session by utilizing the `sinteractive` command.
 The `sinteractive` command creates a job with parameters provided through flags run with the command.
-The command will then put the user onto the compute node to interactively utilize their resource allotment.
+After moving through the Slurm queue the interactive job will put the user onto the command line of a compute node to interactively use their resource allotment.

-Any resource that could be specified in a job script or with `sbatch` can be utilized with `sinteractive`.
+Any resource that could be specified in a job script or with `sbatch` can also be used with `sinteractive`.
 The primary flags we recommend users specify are the `qos` flag and the `time` flag.
-These flags will specify quality of service and amount of time for your job for respectively.
-We run the `sinteractive` command as such:
+These flags will specify quality of service and amount of time for your job respectively.
+The `sinteractive` command is run as follows:

 ```bash
 sinteractive --qos=interactive --time=00:10:00
 ```

-This will load an interactive session that will run on one core of one node on the interactive quality of service for ten minutes.
-From here you can run any application or script you may need.
+This will submit an interactive job to the Slurm queue that will start a terminal session that will run on one core of one node with the interactive quality of service for ten minutes.
+Once the session has started you can run any application or script you may need from the command line.
 For example, if you type `python` you will open an interactive python shell on a compute node (rather than the login nodes, which is forbidden).

 ### Interactive GUI Applications